‘An unreal true-crime story’

 Faking a Murderer is a 2020 American crime feature film about two filmmakers who try to find a man they believe to be a serial killer.
 Are they in over their heads?
 Yes.

-Filmmaking duo Adam Rodness and Stu Stone stumble upon a series of online videos which they believe contain a man confessing to a murder of someone named Stacy.
+Filmmaking duo Adam Rodness and Stu Stone stumble upon a series of online videos which they believe contain a man confessing to the murder of someone named Stacy.
 With “true crime” being the hottest genre in the industry, they decide that they too should cash in on the trend, creating a hit series of their own.
 After convincing a broadcaster this project is sure to be a success, their pitch earns them the green light.
 Adam and Stu hit the ground running and begin their investigation, hire a production crew and head out on the road.
 Only, they don’t know exactly where to start.
 As time ticks away and their bank account runs dry, they must go to any means necessary to deliver what they promised.
 What they believe to be a straightforward murder case turns into an unforgettable manhunt that could have deadly consequences for all.

 Faking A Murderer sees director Stu Stone and producer Adam Rodness helming the project, only this time the two filmmakers appear in front of the camera as well as behind it.
 After discovering a chilling video on-line that seemingly includes a murder confession, Stone and Rodness assemble their team to investigate this unreal true crime story that lurks somewhere in the rural countryside.